mfdz/shape2gtfs/README.md

-#Shape2GTFS
+# Shape2GTFS

 This project converts a public transit route described via two shape files (one describing the route geometry, another describing the stops along the way) into a GTFS feed.

-Currently it is nothing mre than a proof of concept to illustrate how such a conversion could be done.
+Currently it is nothing more than a proof of concept to illustrate how such a conversion could be done.

 The arrival time is derived from the distance between two subsequent stops, assuming a fixed travel speed, which does not change according to time of day, which will not be the case in reality.